dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 Reading from and writing to streams
 -----------------------------------

 This section describes how you can read from or write to a stream.
-Note that it is an error to call any of these functions on a buffered stream while its buffer is held by another thread; see `Using buffered streams`_ for details about buffered streams.
+Note that the result is undefined if you call any of these functions on a buffered stream while its buffer is held by another thread; see `Using buffered streams`_ for details about buffered streams.

 Reading from streams
 ^^^^^^^^^^^^^^^^^^^^